 13. Situational Leadership

 Situational leadership is a flexible approach where leaders adjust their style based on the competence and commitment levels of their team members.
 Leaders skilled in situational leadership assess follower needs and apply appropriate styles, directive, supportive, or delegative.
-Situational leadership enhances team performance, with Goleman (2000) noting a 25% increase in effectiveness.
+Situational leadership enhances team performance, with Goleman in 2000 noting a 25% increase in effectiveness.
 However, situational leadership requires high emotional intelligence and is challenging to implement consistently across diverse teams.

 Situational leadership excels in project management, where team dynamics shift rapidly.
 For instance, Agile software development teams require leaders to adapt their approach to meet changing project demands.